 Holidays can be difficult for vegans, but no day presents as many problems as Thanksgiving—and when you add social distancing into the mix, it’s time to get creative.
-Sure, this food-filled Thursday is meant to be a celebration of things for which we are thankful, but once you go vegan, the idea of sitting around a table staring at a dead bird doesn’t sound so gracious.
-Some vegans avoid this exploitation by celebrating Thanksgiving alone, but being away from family and friends is no fun, which creates a dilemma for vegans: suffer or get tough.
+Sure, this food-filled Thursday is meant to be a celebration of things for which we are thankful, but once you go vegan, the idea of staring at a dead bird doesn’t sound so gracious.
+Some vegans avoid this exploitation by celebrating Thanksgiving alone, but skipping out on the festivtive event—even virtually—is no fun during the holidays, which creates a dilemma for vegans: suffer or get tough.
 Naturally, we’ve chosen the latter, and in doing so have found seven ways to reclaim Thanksgiving as a day we look forward to.
 Here’s how we’ll be surviving Thanksgiving this year and all the years to come.

-2. Leave your activism (and your judgment) at home
+2. Leave your activism (and your judgment) for another time

 We’re not talking about the angle of the conversation or even the TV—we’re talking about the angle of the turkey on the table.
-For vegans celebrating with their non-vegan household, a Thanksgiving feast is comprised of a lot of food, so asking your host to arrange the table so that the carcass is out of sight can make the situation tolerable.
+For vegans celebrating with their non-vegan household, a Thanksgiving feast is comprised of a lot of food, so asking to arrange the table so that the carcass is out of sight can make the situation tolerable.

 4. Get spotlight-ready

-Just can’t bear another holiday dinner in which a dead animal is the centerpiece?
-If so, we suggest hosting (or co-hosting) your own Thanksgiving celebration.
+Just can’t bear another holiday celebration in which a dead animal takes center stage?
+If so, we suggest hosting (or co-hosting) your own virtual Thanksgiving celebration.
 Then, you’re totally in charge!
-You can customize it to your exact specifications, remove all of the guesswork, and create a plant-based utopia.
+You can share your own vegan recipes with guests and even gift them all the ingredients for a plant-based utopia.
 Plus, you can play around with fun virtual backgrounds to get in the festive spirit.